Coral Guardian: Protecting and Restoring Coral Reefs

 Participation in Scientific Research

-Coral Guardian Geographic Areas and Projects
+Geographic Areas and Projects of Coral Guardian

 Coral Guardian works internationally to restore coral reefs in strategic regions.
 Each project is designed in close collaboration with local partners, tailored to the ecological and social needs of the area concerned.